ACCESSING YOUR DENTAL BENEFITS

 I am sure that I qualify for the CUPE 3906 dental plan, but my dental office informed me that I do not have dental coverage.

 Dental offices often contact the wrong insurer, especially if they have other patients from McMaster.
 (Other groups of employees have different insurers.)
 Your first step should be to confirm the insurance information that your dental office has on file.
 Our insurer is Equitable Life of Canada.
 The group policy number is 97528.
-Postdocs are part of Division 2.
-Your personal certificate number is your employee number.
+Unit 1 members are part of Division 1.
+(Postdoctoral Fellow members are part of Division 2.)
+Your personal certificate number is your student number (or, for Postdoctoral Fellows, your employee number).

 If your insurance information is correct but you are still having trouble making a claim, contact administrator@cupe3906.org or drop in to the CUPE office in the basement of KTH (room B111) and speak to one of our staff representatives.